 Disclosure: I am a member of the Collective Bias™ Social Fabric® Community.
 This shop has been compensated as part of a social shopper insights study for Collective Bias™ and Cookies Kids #CBias #SocialFabric #CookiesKids

-My kids absolutely love the Mr. Men and Little Miss books and television show.
-Of course I love that they love it, seeing as it’s something that I grew up with.
+My kids absolutely love the Mr. Men and Little Miss books along with the television show.
+Of course, I love that they love it, seeing as it’s something that I grew up with.

 My next step was to go on-line at Cookies Kids and purchase the basic items I would need for each costume – leggings, long-sleeved t-shirt, and shoes.
-I prefer to purchase items that my kids can wear again, that way I’m not just spending money on a costume, but also on everyday wear that they will get a lot of use out of.
-Not that the little man will wear these leggings again, but his sister sure will.
+I prefer to purchase items that my kids can wear again, that way I’m not just spending money on just a costume, but also on everyday wear that they will get a lot of use out of.

 Once you have the basics, the next step is to create a cardboard head for the character.
 I didn’t have any large cardboard boxes handy that I could use so I headed to Michael’s and purchased a couple of large royal blue Elmer’s tri-fold display boards.